With now 20 years of DDLJ magic we wanted to bring this favorite feature back.

 There is one scene that made Stacey fall in filmi love with Shah Rukh Khan and which Bhargavi calls the perfect ‘awww’ moment.
 It is the moment in the train station right after Simran invites Raj to her wedding, She says you will come.
 He says not a word.
 He just looks at her, and in his eyes is ‘think Simran, see me, I love you’ and so much more, and the whole audience sighs.
 He walks away, finally Simran realises and we are on our way to the happy ending!

 Of course then there is the iconic scene of the echoing mandolin and Simran running to Raj through the mustard field.
 This is another perfect moment in a film full of perfect moments.
 Sing with me Tujhe Dekha To Yeh Jaana Sanam Pyar Hota Hai Deewana Sanam

-Charla and Amrita also love is the scene when Simran’s mum is telling Raj to elope with her daughter, and he tells her there is no way he is doing that.
+Charla also love the scene when Simran’s mum is telling Raj to elope with her daughter, and he tells her there is no way he is doing that.
 In fact, that scene always makes Charla cry!

 When they are playing that singing game and SRK ends up holding Priti’s hand is so funny!